What does emotional eating really mean? Why does emotional eating matter? And what can you do to stop it?

 You've probably heard of the term "emotional eater" before, and you might be wondering if that’s what you’re dealing with.

 People (who come to me for help changing their diet) tell me all the time, “I’m not an emotional eater,” but shortly after we start working together, they realize they actually might be.

 When our feelings feel too big; when we don’t want the negative sensation in our body - eating will help calm it.
 And sometimes we calm it before we’ve even acknowledged that it’s there.
-We’re on autopilot, programmed to go suddenly decide to get a snack.
+We’re on autopilot, programmed to suddenly decide to get a snack.

-Second - sometimes our food choices are driven by wanting to PREVENT an emotion.
+Sometimes our food choices are driven by wanting to PREVENT an emotion.